A Practical, Flexible Change Program for YOU, YOUR FAMILY and your life/lives!

 Autism Support Strategies

-Sensory services, positive behaviour support, communication, using technology, eating and drinking safely, social development
+Sensory services, positive behavior support, communication, using technology, eating and drinking safely, social development

 Mental Health Support